kerolloz/04-CS-Second-Term/wireless-communication.md

   d.
 Magnetic field decay

   ```
-  A. Energy traveling in an electromagnetic wave spreads in three dimensions, weak-
-  ening the signal strength over a distance.
+  A. Energy traveling in an electromagnetic wave spreads in three dimensions, weakening the signal strength over a distance.
   ```

-- Which one of the following has the shortest effective range in free space, assumingthat the same transmit power level is used for each?
+- Which one of the following has the shortest effective range in free space, assuming that the same transmit power level is used for each?

   a.
 An 802.11g device
   b.
 An 802.11a device